kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 - **Projects**
 	1. **Recherche pour une plateforme d'innovation mondiale**: 'For the fifth week running' ; In order to earn what would cover Futtech's costs of operation, I submitted 41 entries (worldwide, monetizable, novel ideas having emerged over the last 12 months).
 	2. **Make Futtech Deploy-ready**: After having been away from writing any lines of code helping Futtech's website be up and running, I, exactly 1 month since the last commit (4th Oct to 4th November) was back working on [Futtech-Django](https://github.com/kal-kyokya/Futtech-Django/tree/main) and using OpenAi's Codex was able to see the codebase I have earned over the past 6 months in an entirely new light.
-	3. **Researcher's Notebook**: Having noticed the amount of exposure I get, via my research assistant role of the previously mentioned job, I ensured to fuel my [Researcher's Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I extract knowledge from the world's ingenuity.
+	3. **Researcher's Notebook**: Having noticed the amount of exposure I get, via my research assistant role in the previously mentioned job, I ensured to fuel my [Researcher's Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I extract knowledge from the world's ingenuity.

 - **Learning & Growth**
 	1. I started the week with an investigation of an idea that I was exposed to while engaging with a podcast episode by the Huberman Lab having Jocko Willink, the difference between ```Caloric and Neural Energy```.